-- 11. (a) The New Zealand Apprenticeship Committee may order any apprentice to attend at a school or institution approved by it for instruction in hygiene and other matters connected with the industry for periods not exceeding forty hours in any one year. - (b) If an apprentice is so ordered to attend, wages for time spent at such a school or institution and in travelling between it and his usual place of residence shall be paid by the employer at the appropriate weekly rate, subject to the local Committee, or where there is no Committee, the District Commissioner, receiving a satisfactory report from the school on the apprentice's attendance and conduct. - (c) Any period during which an apprentice attends compulsory classes pursuant to an order under subclause (a) hereof shall be deemed to be time served under his contract.
+11. Technical Education-(a) The New Zealand Apprenticeship Committee may order any apprentice to attend at a school or institution approved by it for instruction in hygiene and other matters connected with the industry for periods not exceeding 40 hours in any one year.

+(b) If an apprentice is so ordered to attend, wages for time spent at such a school or institution and in travelling between it and his usual place of residence shall be paid by the employer at the appropriate weekly rate, subject to the local committee receiving a satisfactory report from the school on the apprentice's attendance and conduct.

+(c) Any period during which an apprentice attends compulsory classes pursuant to an order under subclause (a) hereof shall be deemed to be time served under his contract.